YunseobHwang/CapsuleEndo_v1-tensorflow/README.md

 # CapsuleEndo_v1-tensorflow

-CNN-based classification and XAI-based localization
+CNN-based small bowel lesion classification and XAI-based localization

 Automate lesion localization using Grad-CAM as XAI, which is also known as weakly-supervised object localization